Activity-Based Sales Strategy

 Tracking your sales team's activities

-After implementing activity-based selling and setting goals, you need to follow up by tracking the activities and results from this strategy.
+After implementing activity-based selling and setting goals, you need to follow up by tracking the sales activities and results from this strategy.
 This will ensure your team is performing well, that they are achieving what is asked, and that you will get the desired results in the end.

-Tracking these activities is actually easy because you can see what has been done, and the immediate result from the activity in real-time in noCRM.
+Tracking these sales activities is actually easy because you can see what has been done, and the immediate result from the activity in real-time in noCRM.

 How to track sales team activities in noCRM